Nielsencu/Deep_Object_Pose/readme.md

 ## Scripts
 To build and push your desired docker image to AWS ECR, you can change your dockerfile name in `sagemaker_docker/ecr_push.sh` and also AWS login credentials.
 The script `sagemaker_docker/run_dope_docker.sh` also allows you to run the docker image locally if you wish to.
 It uses NVIDIA docker run commands so that it can run NVIDIA GPU-based applications seamlessly.

+## Docker files
+I have several docker files, dockerfile.datasage is for imagegen docker image, dockerfile.multigpusage is for multigpu docker image, dockerfile.sage is for singlegpu docker image.
+You can trace each docker files to see which scripts are used as the entrypoint.
+Dockerfile.noetic is only used if you want to run inference using ROS, e.g if you want to test the image rectification.

 ## Further improvements / findings:
 - [ ] Currently, the synthetic data generation is done through NVISII Python Renderer.
 However, the data generation using NVISII takes a long time.
 To generate 50000 images it takes 3 days with the following configurations: 100 spp, 50-75 distractors, 20-30 objects, 200 nb_frames.
 The data generation time can be reduced further by reducing the amount of distractors and objects generated for each scene, but I have not experimented by how much it will affect the model accuracy.
 100 spp and 200 nb_frames seems to be the most ideal and these two are the two configs that I had been experimenting with.
 - [ ] Expensive to run image generation in AWS Sagemaker.
 Might be better to run with unity.